johnkharvey/7800jukebox/README.md

  * There are 2 NES games I have arranged into POKEY format: Spelunker (10 Tracks) and the Goonies (1 track).
  * If you want to compare against the NES original, you can use a tool like "Audio Overload" to run the corresponding game's NSF (Nintendo Sound Format) files which allows you to enable / disable different NES music tracks.
 NSF files not provided by this author for copyright reasons.

+### Adding your own tracks

+There are 2 ways to proceed:

+ * Feel free to change any of the example tracks for your own project.
+ * Alternatively, check out commit 906080b.
+It demonstrates how to add a new file to the Jukebox.

 ### Integrating with your own code

  * Look at how ./src/jukebox.asm calls the other files.
 You'll need to port those "hooks" over to your own file.